gymrek-lab/TRTools/PUBLISHING.rst

 Lastly, the change needs to be published to bioconda.

 A bioconda bot will automatically open a pull request (within a day?) updating the version number and the PyPI reference.
-If there are no new dependencies, no changes the to the build, and no new tests that need to be integrated into the build, and all we need to do is mark that PR as okay.
+If there are no new dependencies, no changes to the build, and no new tests that need to be integrated into the build, and all we need to do is mark that PR as okay.
 (Jonathan Margoliash is currently the bioconda recipe maintainer and will get pinged by this.
 Please notify him to look out for that ping.
 If you'd like to be a bioconda recipe maintainer, let's set that up.)